Ensuring an IPM Approach

 - Provide detailed records on all their activities

 For a sample service contract, look at Model IPM Policy from Beyond Pesticides, City of Santa Monica IPM Service Contractor Region 9 Model IPM Contract Performance Specifications for Schools.
+For additional purchasing resources, visit the IPM pages in Practice Greenhealth's EPP Specifications and Resources Guide.

 Green Shield Certification